epicdragon44/babyseadragon/README.md

-# babyseadragon
+# BabySeaDragon

-A minimal wrapper of OpenSeaDragon for React.js
+A minimal wrapper of OpenSeaDragon for React.js.

+NOT compatible with Typescript.